Glacier National Park Fire Update

-There are 13 webcams in Glacier – you can check in on them here.
-Here’s a screenshot of what some of them looked like on Monday, July 17, 2017 around 4:30pm:
+There are multiple webcams in Glacier – you can check in on them here.
+Here’s a screenshot of what some of them looked like on Monday, August 13, 2018 around 11am:

 p.s.
 Don’t be scared by forest fires.
 They are an integral part of forest ecology in the American West.
 Our forests are not healthy without burning.
 The beauty a forest fire leaves behind is worth seeing, and you can see evidence of the effects of former fires in many areas of the park.

 p.p.s.
 Don’t be afraid to call us with your questions, either!
 We’re here to help.
 1-800-521-RAFT

 p.p.p.s.
 Take these fire restrictions seriously!
 These sanctions are real:

 - You could be fined up to $5,000 individually or $10,000 for an organization and imprisonment up to 6 months for violating restrictions and closures.